thomasflorentin/mairiesamois/htdocs/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.7: Various tweaks/fixes to handling of S3 using bundled internal library.
-N.B.
-1.22.3 fixed a security issue (see the changelog for more info).
+* 1.22.22: Various tweaks and fixes.
+See changelog for full details.
 A recommended update for all.